WeAreAcademy/mark-react-basics-proj--using-map/README.md

 > This is part of Academy's [technical curriculum for **The Mark**](https://github.com/WeAreAcademy/curriculum-mark).
 All parts of that curriculum, including this project, are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

-This project is all about comparing a TS programme to a JS programme, using [previous work on FizzBuzz in JavaScript as inspiration](https://github.com/WeAreAcademy/mark-fundamentals-proj--js-fizzbuzz).

 ## Learning Outcomes

 - Pass a function expression into map